-Are you an eCommerce merchant looking to speed up your site?
+Are you an eCommerce merchant looking to improve site speed?

-Maybe you’ve already ran a test on your site speed and you know there’s room for improvement… but the list is so long you don’t know where to start.
+Maybe you’ve already ran a test on your eCommerce site speed and you know there’s room to improve… but the list is so long you don’t know where to start.

 Or maybe you’ve only got a small performance budget to work with right now, but you need some measurable ROI to take back to your boss to convince them to part with a bit more dosh.

 Either way – this blog post is definitely going to be helpful to you!

 Not only have we summarised the top 10 things you can do to improve your site speed – we’ve arranged them in order of implementation cost, ranging from the stuff you can do for free to the most expensive.

 All will provide ROI – in varying degrees – so no matter what your budget is, you can be sure your time and money won’t be wasted.

 10 ways to improve the speed of your eCommerce site

 1. Optimise your images…

 Probably the lowest-cost, but highest-impact thing on this list that will improve your eCommerce site’s speed is optimising your image files.
 No matter what you sell online, it’s likely that the largest files on your site are images and video – but good quality photographs, graphics and product demonstrations don’t have to be huge files.